yuheidapperapps/react-native-admob/README.md

 Accepts a function.
 Called when DFP sends an event back to the app.

-These events may occur at any time during the ad's lifecycle, even before `onAdViewDidReceiveAd` is called.
+These events may occur at any time during the ad's lifecycle, even before `onAdLoaded` is called.
 The function is called with an object, containing the name of the event and an info property, containing additional information.

 More info here: https://developers.google.com/mobile-ads-sdk/docs/dfp/ios/banner#app_events